-ribbble has been supporting the design industry for the last 9 years.
-A lot has changed in that time, but one thing has remained the same: the Shot.
+Dribbble has been supporting the design industry for the last 9 years.
+While a lot has changed in that time, one thing has remained the same: the Shot.

 Our mission is to build the world’s best platform for designers and creative professionals.
 And that means helping you show off all of your work — no matter the size.

-Today we’re excited to announce a larger upload limit and a brand new shot layout that puts your work front and center.
+Today we’re excited to announce a larger upload limit and a brand new shot layout that puts your work front and centre.

 Pixel Perfect, just how you like it

-When we asked you what we could do to make showcasing your work a better experience, one of the most popular responses was “Give us larger, high definition shots.”
+When we asked the community what we could do to make showcasing your work a better experience, one of the most popular responses was “Give us larger, high definition shots.”

 And we heard you.